aframevr/aframe/docs/components/light.md

 ### Point

 Point lights, unlike directional lights, are omni-directional and affect materials depending on their position and distance.
-Point likes are like light bulb.
+Point lights are like light bulb.
 The closer the light bulb gets to an object, the greater the object is lit.